HungryHowies/Bookstack-with-Zitadel-Setup/README.md

 ## Overview
 Installing bookstack with Let's encrypt and connecting it to Zitadel for SSO using SAML application.

+NOTE: This was tested on Zitadel Instance v2.37.3.
+There may be a bug on later version  when using ""Option 1.
+Specify the url where metadata file is located""

 Prerequisite
   * Ubuntu 22.04.3 LTS
   * Completed all updates && upgrades